Oriental hobby

 The Oriental hobby (Falco severus) is a species of falcon typically 27–30 cm long.
-It can be found in the northern parts of the Indian subcontinent, across the eastern Himalayas and ranges southwards through Indochina to Australasia.
-It has been recorded as a vagrant from Malaysia.
+It can be found locally in the Indo-Gangetic Plain in the north of the Indian subcontinent, across the eastern Himalayas, east across southern China and the Philippines, and southwards through Indochina to New Guinea and the Solomon Islands; its distribution is patchy, being absent from Borneo, Sumatra, and the Malay Peninsula, despite occurring both north and south of there.
+It has been recorded as a vagrant from Malaysia and southern India.